anonymoussc/anonymoussc.github.io/_posts/2015-10-23-notes-on-angularjs.markdown

 cover-image: minion-lenses-attitude-uniform_1024.jpg
 ---

 - The methods defined by the Module object fall into three broad categories: those that define components for an AngularJS application, those that make it easier to create those building blocks, and those that help manage the AngularJS life cycle.
-I’ll start by introducing the building blocks and then talk about the other features that are available.
 - The function passed to the `module.controller` method is used to declare the controller’s dependencies, which are the AngularJS components that the controller requires.
 AngularJS provides some built-in services and features that are specified using argument names that start with the `$` symbol.
 - All of the Module methods that create AngularJS building blocks accept functions as arguments.
 These are often _factory functions_, so called because they are responsible for creating the object that AngularJS will employ to perform the work itself.
 Often, _factory functions_ will return a _worker function_, which is to say that the object that AngularJS will use to perform some work is a function, too.
 - The filter method is used to define a filter, and the arguments are the name of the new filter and a factory function that will create the filter when invoked.
 Filters are themselves functions, which receive a data value and format it so it can be displayed.